Emma Clarke

-Emma Clarke (born 1971) is an English writer of comedy and drama scripts and an award-winning voice-over artist, best known as the voice of the automated messages on the Bakerloo, Central and Waterloo & City lines of the London Underground.
+Emma Clarke (born 1971) is an English writer of comedy and drama scripts, radio presenter and voice-over artist, best known as the voice of the automated messages on the Bakerloo, Central and Waterloo & City lines of the London Underground.
 Most of Clarke's work has been used in television commercials and radio outside the United Kingdom, notably in the Netherlands, Australia, and the United States.

+She was also the presenter of Saturday breakfast on BBC Radio 3.

 Early life

 Emma Clarke was born and raised in Sale, Cheshire (now part of Greater Manchester).
 She started a theatre company at age 17 which specialised in training for businesses and groups in both the public and private sector.
 On graduation she worked for BBC Light Entertainment, where she wrote and performed poetry, prose, and drama.

 Her father spotted an advert looking for voice over artists in the Sale and Altrincham Messenger; after failing her first interview, she studied the art for two years before gaining her first paid work.